 (3) In subsection (1) —

-“child” means a person who has not reached the age of 18 years;
+child means a person who has not reached the age of 18 years;

-“responsible adult”, in relation to a child, has the same meaning as it has in section 58 of the Young Offenders Act 1994 in relation to a young person within the meaning of that Act.
+responsible adult, in relation to a child, has the same meaning as it has in section 58 of the Young Offenders Act 1994 in relation to a young person within the meaning of that Act.

 49. Onus of proof in vehicle offences may be shifted